Dyrits/COMPUTER-SCIENCE-CAREER-PATH/03 - Flow, Data, and Iteration/Sal's Shipping/README.md

 - Python 3

 ### Details | Comments
-- This project has been made following specific instructions.
-A few premade elements have been provided by the related course.
+- This project has been made from scratch following specific instructions.

 ### Status
 Finished